George Matthews Harding: Life and career

 After World War I, Harding returned to his painting and teaching in Philadelphia, publishing a limited-edition portfolio of some of his war art entitled The American Expeditionary Forces in Action, and established his own studio and home in Wynnewood, Pennsylvania.
 While Harding produced his first mural for the Traymore Hotel in Atlantic City, New Jersey in 1915, he gained much wider reputation as a muralist in the interwar period.

 He created murals for Post Office Department in Washington, D.C., post offices in Philadelphia and Wilkes-Barre, Pennsylvania, among others.
+A lost mural by Harding in 1921 titled, "Washington Crossing the Delaware", was rediscovered after a search began in 2021.
+The 16x10 foot painting originally resided at the Taylor Opera House and was put into storage after it was deemed too large to display at another museum.

 In 1942, at age 60, he accepted a commission with the U.S. Marine Corps as a combat artist in its campaigns in the Pacific during World War II.
 This time, he served as a captain in the U.S. Marine Corps.

 His work was included in a few major group shows including "American Battle Painting 1776-1918" in 1944 and "Marines Under Fire" in 1943.
 Both were at New York's MOMA.
 In 1957 the Pennsylvania Academy of the Fine Arts would have a retrospective exhibition of his work.
 In February 1959, his work was part of a three-man show at Lehigh University with Schilli Maier and Benton Spruance hosted by Professor Francis Quirk.

 After the war, he produced a series of murals for the Montgomery County Courthouse in Norristown, Pennsylvania.

 He died in 1959 after suffering a stroke a year before.